80-20-Human-In-The-Loop/Community/CONSTITUTION_proposal.md

 This is my first proposal!
 I need three signatories, ideally one from each field covered by the three comittees (Technical, Humanities, & People's)

+To sign this, you simply have to read the document, and agree with it.
+If you disagree with it to the point where you would like to see some changes, make a [Github Discussion Post under 'Constitution Concern'](https://github.com/orgs/80-20-Human-In-The-Loop/discussions/new?category=constitution-concern)

 ## Preamble

 We are developers, teachers, thinkers, and users caught in a trap we built ourselves.
 United by a growing alarm: we are building systems we don't understand, using tools that make us dumber, and calling it progress.